- In the second column, the frequencies in the first column have been divided by 2 a few times to bring them into familiar octaves

 I’m not going to argue with Zarlino on the correct way to determine the harmonic frequencies – what is significant here is that we came up with a bunch of musical frequencies based on a chance encounter with vibration in a Johannesburg hotel room – and those frequencies, one way or another, also match what Zarlino recorded in his book published in 1558.

 How is this possible?
-Well, first of all, Zarlino was the first advocate in Western culture for Just Intonation.
+Well, first of all, Zarlino was an early advocate in Western culture for Just Intonation.
 Secondly, he must have started with the same frequencies as I did in order to calculate his just, harmonic series; either that, or the frequencies were passed down to him from some earlier culture.
-I will have to read his book to find out.
+I will have to read his book in old Italian to find out.

-Just another confirmation from history that we are on the right track with these frequencies – and good to point out to the internet trolls (professional or otherwise) that you “cannot prove a negative” – as we used to say when I was 8.
-In other words, you can’t prove that something doesn’t exist.
-All you can prove is that you haven’t found that evidence of a documentation of A = 432 Hz – but we have! – and it matches and corroborates our findings.
+Just another confirmation from history that we are on the right track with these frequencies – and good to point out to the internet trolls (professional or otherwise) that arguing that something is “wrong” because it contradicts received knowledge that you’ve never bothered to question, is illogical and lazy.
+In other words, you can’t prove that something doesn’t exist just because you haven’t bothered to find the evidence of it.
+We have, and it does!